nuprl/TypeWeaver/data/README.md

 type definitions in DefinitelyTyped.
 However, some packages ship with their own type definitions (`.d.ts` files), or generate type definitions from JSDoc.

-Packages that contained `.d.ts` files in their repository, or packages that generate `.d.ts` files were reclassified as "typed."
+Packages that contained `.d.ts` files in their repository were reclassified as typed.
 However, package dependencies were not reclassified.
 As a result, some packages may have been incorrectly excluded from the dataset, because their dependencies were incorrectly classified as untyped.

-Packages that generate `.d.ts` files can be found by parsing the `tsconfig.json`
-files:

-    cd data
-    for i in `find . -type f -name "tsconfig.json"`; do \
-        jq -e '.compilerOptions.declaration' $i > /dev/null \
-            && echo $i | cut -d'/' -f2; \
-    done

 ## Installing type definitions of dependencies